Azure-Security-Portfolio/defender-sentinel-threat-detection/README.md

 ## Screenshots

+Below are the core and bonus screenshots that document each step and added value.
 *All screenshots are included in the screenshots/ folder.*

-Below are the core and bonus/advanced screenshots that document each step and added value.

-- Main Lab Screenshots:
+## Core Lab Screenshots:

 | Step | Filename                              | Description                                         |
 |------|---------------------------------------|-----------------------------------------------------|